Tree-formed Verification Data for Trusted Platforms: Implementation

 \subsection{Minimal TPM Modifications for Tree-Formation}

 Let us first take a minimalist approach to implementing tree-formation and carve out the least changes to a standard TPM that would enable PCRs for use with the algorithms~\ref{alg:tree-form} and~\ref{alg:tree-clean}.
-This regards implementing the elementary operations listed in section~\ref{sec:compl-tree-form} by TPM commands or modifications thereof.
+This requires implementing only the elementary operations listed in section~\ref{sec:compl-tree-form} by TPM commands or modifications thereof.
 The core of the algorithm, including the bookkeeping tasks on registers representing inner nodes' current states, could then be realised as a software root of trust for performing tree-formation in a system integrity measurement process such as authenticated or secure boot.
+The soft RoTM for tree formation can for example be realised in a late-launch compartment using for instance Intel's TXT or ARM TrustZone technologies.

-The operations $S_V$ and $S_m$ pose no problem and can be realised by \texttt{TPM\_PCRRead} commands or directly in the tree formation software, respectively. $E_1$ occurs at every right edge at the lowest level of the tree, and extends a $V$ containing already a measurement value which came from the left sibling of the measurement which is extended into $V$.
+The operations $S_V$ and $S_m$ pose no problem and can be realised by \texttt{TPM\_PCRRead} commands or directly in the tree formation software, respectively. $E_1$ occurs at every right edge at the lowest level of the tree, and extends a $V$ already containing a measurement value which came from the left sibling of the measurement which is extended into $V$.
 Therefore, $E_1$ is precisely the standard \texttt{TPM\_Extend} operation defined by (\ref{eq:extend}). $E_2$ also occurs at right edges inside the tree and, in turn, is straightforwardly modelled by \texttt{TPM\_PCRRead} followed by a \texttt{TPM\_Extend}.

 Operations $M$ and $V$ occur at left edges on the lowest level of, respectively, inside the tree.
 They pose a particular problem for two reasons.
 First PCRs cannot be directly written to, and a natural approach to reset them via \texttt{TPM\_PCR\_Reset} as a first step in $M$ or $V$ is problematic, since only PCRs above 16 of a standard TPM can be reset, and only from the correct locality.
 Thus it is necessary that enough PCRs are resettable and that they respond to the locality in which the tree-formation software is executed as a trusted code.
 Secondly, even after reset, the only operation which can modify a PCR, \texttt{TPM\_Extend}, does not directly copy a value into the register but truly executes~(\ref{eq:extend}) with the existing value of the reset PCR, which is 160bit binary $0x00$ and the input value, which yields a result different from the input value.
 One option, which avoids exposing new commands directly writing to, or shifting values between PCRs, would be to augment PCRs with a \texttt{reset} flag which indicates that they are in a pristine state after reset.
 Then, \texttt{TPM\_Extend} can be modified such that it directly writes into the PCR when this flag is \texttt{true}, and then sets it to \texttt{false}.